 Negligence by people increasing after 'Unlock-1', says Modi; "Be it village pradhan or PM, no one above law"

-Prime Minister Narendra Modi on Tuesday lamented the increase in negligence in personal and social behaviour since 'Unlock-1' from June one when coronavirus lockdown curbs were eased, and said no one is above law in India be it a village pradhan or the head of the government.
+Prime Minister Narendra Modi on Tuesday lamented that people are becoming increasingly negligent in personal and social behaviour since the coronavirus-induced curbs were eased under 'Unlock-1' from June 1, and said everyone needs to follow the rules, be it a village pradhan or the head of the government.
 In his address to the nation, the prime minister also observed that rules were followed very strictly during the nationwide lockdown imposed on March 25, adding there is a need to be alert and more careful during the 'Unlock' phase.

 "But we have also seen that since 'Unlock-1', there is increasing negligence in personal and social behaviour.
 Earlier, we were very careful with respect to wearing of masks, social distancing and washing of hands for 20 seconds.
 But today, when we need to be more careful, increasing negligence is a cause of worry," he said.
 During the unlock phase, governments, local bodies and people need to show similar alertness.
 "We especially need to focus more on containment zones," he stressed.
 The country has been witnessing a rapid surge in coronavirus cases since June one.